One of the UFC’s most decorated champions dreamed of being a Twitch star. Not anymore.

 While Johnson, who now streams for fun late at night when his kids are asleep, says the audience he’s cultivated continues to have his back even when he goes on hiatus, he takes issue with the general fickleness of live-streaming audiences.

 “I’ve talked to so many other streamers who are like, ‘Man, I want to get in shape,’ and I’m like, ‘Go to the gym.
-You don’t have a set schedule,’" Johnson said. "[But they say], ‘Well, I do.’
-And I’m like, ‘Well, if your subscribers don’t care about your health and well-being, then maybe you shouldn’t worry about streaming.’”
+You don’t have a set schedule,’ " Johnson said. "[But they say], ‘Well, I do.’
+And I’m like, ‘Well, if your subscribers don’t care about your health and well-being, then maybe you shouldn’t worry about streaming.’ ”

-There is some hope for streamers who want to lead more balanced lives; platforms like YouTube are offering contracts that demand fewer streaming hours than Twitch, and content creators can proliferate their greatest hits across multiple platforms like TikTok, Instagram, and Twitter as well as Twitch, diversifying their income.
+There is some hope for streamers who want to lead more balanced lives; platforms like YouTube are offering contracts that demand fewer streaming hours than Twitch, and content creators can proliferate their greatest hits across multiple platforms like TikTok, Instagram and Twitter as well as Twitch, thus diversifying their income.
 But still, it’s more apparent than ever that only an incredibly small percentage of creators at the top actually succeed, leaving the rest to toil ceaselessly in pursuit of an erratically moving target.
-Johnson is not the only sports star to embrace that grind — F1 racecar drivers like Lando Norris achieved bona fide Twitch stardom as a result of the pandemic.
+Johnson is not the only sports star to embrace that grind — Formula One racecar drivers like Lando Norris achieved bona fide Twitch stardom as a result of the pandemic.
 And other MMA fighters like Sean O’Malley, Max Holloway and Quinton Jackson have followed in Johnson’s footsteps.
 But Johnson has been doing it longer than most, and he’s hit his limit.

 He plans to continue streaming when he finds time, but it will remain a hobby, rather than his future.